t-a-bonnet/NRR/README.md

 ### 2. **Entity Matching**

    - **LGD Retrieval Model**:
-   NRR uses the Log-Logistic (LGD) retrieval model to generate candidate matches for a given query.
+   NRR uses the Log-Logistic (LGD) retrieval model (Clinchant and Gaussier, 2009) to generate candidate matches for a given query.

    - **Similarity Measures**:
    After retrieval, NRR computes similarity measures for each query-text pair: